-We have audited the accompanying balance sheet of Ambler Metals LLC (the Company) as of November 30, 2020 and the related statement of loss and comprehensive loss, changes in members' equity and cash flows for the period from February 11, 2020 to November 30, 2020 including the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2020 and the results of its operations and its cash flows for the period from February 11, 2020 to November 30, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Ambler Metals LLC (the Company) as of November 30, 2021 and 2020, and the related statements of loss and comprehensive loss, changes in members' equity and cash flows for the year ended November 30, 2021 and for the period from February 11, 2020 to November 30, 2020, including the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2021 and 2020, and the results of its operations and its cash flows for the year ended November 30, 2021 and for the period from February 11, 2020 to November 30, 2020 in conformity with accounting principles generally accepted in the United States of America.